akumarkk/WebFW/Web/PerformanceWebapp.md

         - Minimize Critical JavaScript
         - Optimize JavaScript - tree shaking

+    - `images themselves are not typically render-blocking resources.` Render-blocking resources are primarily JavaScript and CSS files that delay the initial rendering of a webpage.
+The browser must download and parse these files before it can start rendering the page's content.

     - Speed Index - Speed Index is a web performance metric that measures how quickly the content of a page is visually displayed during page load.

         - User Experience: A lower Speed Index means a faster perceived load time, leading to a better user experience.
         - SEO: Search engines like Google consider page speed as a ranking factor.
 A faster website can improve your search engine rankings.
         - Business Impact: Faster loading times can lead to increased conversions, reduced bounce rates, and higher customer satisfaction.
+- Cumulative layout shift

+- Perceived Perf
+    - Large images can significantly slow down page load times, especially if they are above the fold.
+        - Compress Images: Use tools like TinyPNG or Squoosh to reduce image file sizes without compromising quality.
+        - Use Appropriate Image Formats: Choose the right format (e.g., JPEG, PNG, WebP) for different image types.
+        - Load images only when they are about to be viewed by the user.
+This can significantly improve initial page load times.
+        - Responsive Images: Serve different image sizes based on the user's device and screen resolution.